Zolo101/5bHTML/README.md

 `npm install`

-After all dependencies have been installed, then do:11
+After all dependencies have been installed, do:

 `npm run build-prod`

+You should now have a file called `main.js` in the dist folder.

 ## Credits